-Continuum (Band 7) Sensitivity: In Cycle 2, up to 150 sources (see Proposers Guide for restrictions) may be observed in one science goal, provided the sources are less than 10° apart.
+Continuum (Band 7) Sensitivity: In Cycle 3, up to 150 sources (see Proposers Guide for restrictions) may be observed in each science goal, provided the sources are less than 10° apart.
 As an example, there are ~150 sources in the COSMOS-AzTEC catalogue (Aretxaga et al. 2011) with (de-boosted) flux densities > 3.3 mJy.
-Given the exceptional atmospheric conditions at ALMA, we choose to pinpoint these sources at a higher frequency (345 GHz or 0.8 mm) where they are significantly brighter ($S \alpha v^{\beta}$, typically β ~2 at z~2).
+Given the exceptional atmospheric conditions at ALMA, we choose to pinpoint these sources at a higher frequency (344 GHz or 0.8 mm) where they are significantly brighter (S $\alpha \nu^{\beta}$, typically $\beta \sim 2$ at $z \sim 2$).
 Therefore, these sources should have $S{0.8mm} > 5$ mJy.
-It is possible that these sources may be extended or may resolve into more than one source, so we aim to get a S/N ~ 40, adequate to identify the counterparts and obtain excellent relative astrometric accuracy, which is usually estimated as ~ $\theta/(S/N)$.
+It is possible that these sources may be extended or may resolve into more than one source, so we aim to get a $S/N \sim 40$, adequate to identify the counterparts and obtain excellent relative astrometric accuracy, which is usually estimated as ~ $\theta/(S/N)$.

-Band 7 Observing Time: For Band 7, the ALMA sensitivity calculator, assuming thirty-four 12-m antennas and an effective 7.5 GHz continuum bandwidth per polarization, predicts 2.7 minutes integration per source to reach a 1 σ = 0.125 mJy.
-Each science goal of 150 sources would require about 6.8 hours of on-source integration, not including overheads and calibration.
+Band 7 Observing Time: For Band 7, the ALMA sensitivity calculator, assuming thirty-six 12 m antennas and an effective 7.5 GHz continuum bandwidth per polarization, predicts 2.9 minutes integration per source to reach a 1 σ = 0.125 mJy.
+Each science goal of 150 sources would require about 7.3 hours of on-source integration, not including overheads and calibration.